$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Preliminaries

+Recently, Tomonaga \cite{TomonagaSilting} discovered an example of a non-acyclic $2$-representation infinite algebra.
+However, the example can not be obtained from a skew-group algebra, and we believe that all $n$-representation infinite algebras whose higher preprojective algebra is Morita equivalent to $R \ast G$ has acyclic Gabriel quiver. \end{Rem}

-Thus, we can restrict our attention to finding cuts.
-Finding cuts is simplified by using the fact that $\Bbbk Q_G/I$ is the derivation quotient of a superpotential.
-The reader familiar with superpotentials will see that the set of $(d+1)$-cycles in the following proposition contains the support of the superpotential.
+From now on, we restrict our attention to finding cuts, but warn the reader that it is in general an open problem to find an example of a higher preprojective grading on $R \ast G$ that is not (conjugate to) a cut.
+Finding cuts is simplified by using the fact that $\Bbbk Q_G/I$ is the derivation quotient of a superpotential as explained in \Cref{Theo: BSW}.
+In particular, the set $(d+1)$-cycles in the following proposition contains the support of the superpotential.
 We will later see a slightly strengthened variant of this.

 \begin{Pro}\cite[Corollary 4.7]{Giovannini} Let $R \ast G \simeq_M \Bbbk Q_G/I$ be graded such that each arrow of $Q_G$ is homogeneous of degree $0$ or $1$, and the vertices are of degree $0$.
 Then this also defines a grading on $\Bbbk Q_G$.
 If $\Bbbk Q_G/I$ is locally finite dimensional as a graded algebra and all $(d+1)$-cycles in $\Bbbk Q_G$ are homogeneous of degree $1$, then the grading is a cut. \end{Pro}